 If it turns out your child has ADHD, there are lots of ways to help, even in preschool.
 Generally speaking, 4- and 5-year-olds should first be treated with

-behavior therapy.
+.
 It’s important for parents and caregivers to work with kids on their behavior, too.

 There’s good reason to act if you think your young child has ADHD.
 Studies have shown that the ADHD problems kids have in preschool continue for at least three years.
 Often, it’s longer.
 That can take a toll on the health and safety of these kids.
 It can also affect them in school and socially, and hurt their self-esteem.

 If you’re unsure, reach out to your child’s preschool teacher and others who know your child well.
 See what they think, and if they’ve noticed what you see.
 You can also talk to your child’s health care provider about what you’re seeing and your child’s development.